zackbatist/open-archaeo/README.md

 + gianmarcoalberti / mpvecost / [CRAN](https://cran.r-project.org/web/packages/movecost/index.html) - Provides the facility to calculate non-isotropic accumulated cost surface and least-cost paths using a number of human-movement-related cost functions that can be selected by the user.
 It just requires a Digital Terrain Model, a start location and (optionally) destination locations.
 + demjanp / chrono_spatial_modelling / [GitHub](https://github.com/demjanp/chrono_spatial_modelling) - This is an example implementation of chrono-spatial modelling of settlement activities
 + zoran-cuckovic / QGIS-topographic-networks / [GitHub](https://github.com/zoran-cuckovic/QGIS-topographic-networks) - Models relationships between elements in a terrain model, connecting pixels according to their height difference.
++ josephlewis / leastcostpath / [GitHub](https://github.com/josephlewis/leastcostpath) - Provides the functionality to calculate Least Cost Paths (LCPs) which are often, but not exclusively, used in archaeological research.
+This package can be used to apply multiple cost functions when approximating the difficulty of moving across a landscape, as well as taking into account traversing across slope and other costs such as landscape features.
+This package also provides functionality to validate the accuracy of the computed LCP relative to another path.

 ## Site Mapping